A Guide To Trials

 Centres

-England and Wales is divided into twenty areas known as Centres, ours is the Yorkshire Centre, which in the main consists of around twelve clubs.
+England and Wales is divided into twenty areas known as Centres, ours is the Yorkshire Centre, which in the main consists of around twenty clubs.
 The Centres have management committees, which deal with the general administration of the sport at local level and provide Centre Championships so that riders can become graded up to Expert status.

 The First Step

 The first step is to join the ACU, You also need an ACU registration document that covers trials.
-This can be stored on your phone or in your electronic wallet or a printed hard copy and then join a club that offers regular trials at the level you are seeking.
+This can be stored on your phone in your electronic wallet or a printed hard copy, then join a club that offers regular trials at the level you are seeking.
 Richmond Motor Club offers trials to cater for all abilities.
 More Information on how to affiliate to the ACU and join a club can be found here.

 Another good reason for joining a club prior to riding is to get some first hand help in obtaining the right bike and equipment.
 On joining a club you will pay a yearly membership of around £15 per year.